 Shelby, from Arizona, has known that she doesn’t want to become pregnant since she was four years old, she recalls having a sick feeling in her stomach at the thought, even while she was playing with a pregnancy-type Barbie doll.

-“I honestly didn’t even realize it was an actual thing until I saw it mentioned on Facebook.
+“I honestly didn’t even realise it was an actual thing until I saw it mentioned on Facebook.
 After that it all just clicked.
 I’ve felt sick and anxious my whole life when thinking about becoming pregnant,” Shelby says.

 “Many people believe that it is a woman’s duty to bring children into the world, and it is typically seen as ‘in a woman’s nature’ to want children, so it makes sense that people just sweep it (tokophobia) under the rug.”